 Coverage for Dependents

-Retirees may cover dependents on their UI Health Alliance plan, who may not be age 65, as long as the dependent has both Medicare parts A & B.
+Retirees may cover dependents under age 65 on their UI Health Alliance plan as long as the dependent has both Medicare parts A and B.

 Examples include: